bwillis/rockit/README.md

 ### Documentation and Examples

- - Code docs are available http://rubydoc.info/gems/rockit-now/0.2.0/frames
+ - Code docs are available http://rubydoc.info/gems/rockit-now/0.2.0/frames or you can just type ```rspec spec -f d``` to get a test based descriptions of the api

  - [example configurations](http://github.com/bwillis/rockit/blob/master/example/Rockitfile)